quicwg/base-drafts/draft-ietf-quic-tls.md

 * "{" and "}" enclose messages that are protected by the TLS Handshake keys.

-If 0-RTT is not attempted, then the client does not send packets protected by the 0-RTT key (@B).
-In that case, the only key transition on the client is from unprotected packets (@A) to 1-RTT protection (@C), which happens before it sends its final set of TLS handshake messages.
+If 0-RTT is not attempted, then the client does not send packets protected by the 0-RTT key (@0).
+In that case, the only key transition on the client is from unprotected packets (@C) to 1-RTT protection (@1), which happens before it sends its final set of TLS handshake messages.

-The server sends TLS handshake messages without protection (@A).
-The server transitions from no protection (@A) to full 1-RTT protection (@C) after it sends the last of its handshake messages.
+The server sends TLS handshake messages without protection (@C).
+The server transitions from no protection (@C) to full 1-RTT protection (@1) after it sends the last of its handshake messages.

 Some TLS handshake messages are protected by the TLS handshake record